 50 metres above the ground, in the tower of St Catherine’s church, there is a small viewpoint.
 There’s a great view to the Old Town, with the former Dominican Cloister close to the church.
 The ticket price is 10 PLN.

-Archeological Museum
+Archaeological Museum

-It’s not the highest viewpoint in Gdansk, but that one is closest to the Motlava river, in one of the most beautiful streets – Mariacka Street.
+It’s not the highest viewpoint in Gdansk, but that one is closest to the Motlawa river, in one of the most beautiful streets – Mariacka Street.
 It offers the best view of the river – including Soldek ship – and towards St Mary’s church.
 The ticket to the museum costs 8 PLN + 5 PLN for the tower.

 Amber Sky Gdansk